DPDK/dpdk/doc/guides/prog_guide/i40e_ixgbe_igb_virt_func_drv.rst

 Therefore, a NIC is logically distributed among multiple virtual machines (as shown in Figure 10), while still having global data in common to share with the Physical Function and other Virtual Functions.
-The DPDK i40evf, igbvf or ixgbevf as a Poll Mode Driver (PMD) serves for the Intel® 82576 Gigabit Ethernet Controller, Intel® Ethernet Controller I350 family, Intel® 82599 10 Gigabit Ethernet Controller NIC, or Intel® Fortville 10/40 Gigabit Ethernet Controller NIC's virtual PCI function.
+The DPDK fm10kvf, i40evf, igbvf or ixgbevf as a Poll Mode Driver (PMD) serves for the Intel® 82576 Gigabit Ethernet Controller, Intel® Ethernet Controller I350 family, Intel® 82599 10 Gigabit Ethernet Controller NIC, Intel® Fortville 10/40 Gigabit Ethernet Controller NIC's virtual PCI function,or PCIE host-interface of the Intel Ethernet Switch
+FM10000 Series.
 Meanwhile the DPDK Poll Mode Driver (PMD) also supports "Physical Function" of such NIC's on the host.

 The DPDK PF/VF Poll Mode Driver (PMD) supports the Layer 2 switch on Intel® 82576 Gigabit Ethernet Controller,